leolite/BOXZ/README.md

 BOXZ
 ====

-BOXZ is is an open source robot platform as a do-it-yourself electronic pet!
-We connected Arduino,Plexiglass(PMMA) Origami and idea together, so we can easily and quickly build a remote pet by ourself!
+BOXZ is is an open source robot platform as do-it-yourself electronic pet!
+We connected Arduino, Plexiglass(PMMA), Origami and idea together, so we can easily and quickly build a remote pet by ourself!
 We can use it to playing football game, racing, fighting or some other interesting things!
 Have fun!

 Design by WWW.DIYFUN.ORG